 When treated kindly, even retired racers can blossom into happy, loving pets.
 They’re extremely versatile, and are equally happy with a big yard or a soft bed.

-A Spanish greyhound enjoying the sun.
+A galgo enjoying the sun.
 They can fit in anywhere, whether it’s a small apartment or a giant ranch.

 If you’re interested in adopting a greyhound, or just want more information about the breed, here are eleven things you should know about the Spanish Greyhound.

-- Spanish greyhounds, or Galgos, are one of the oldest dog breeds in the world.
+- The Spanish Greyhound, or Spanish Galgo, is one of the oldest dog breeds in the world.

 - Contrary to popular belief, they don’t require rigorous exercise.